Hoda Elsadda: Women and Memory Forum

-Elsadda co-founded the Women and Memory Forum (WMF) in 1996.
+Elsadda co-founded the Women and Memory Forum (WMF) in 1995.
 WMF consists of a group of women scholars, researchers, and activists who strive to produce and disseminate alternative cultural knowledge of women in Arab cultures throughout history and in contemporary society.
 The group advocates for the promotion of gender as an analytical framework to help combat negative stereotypes of Arab women in the cultural sphere.
-According to their website, “The long-term objective of WMF's specialized research is to produce and make available alternative cultural information about Arab women that can be used for raising awareness and empowering women.”
+According to their website, "The long-term objective of WMF's specialized research is to produce and make available alternative cultural information about Arab women that can be used for raising awareness and empowering women."

+Egyptian Constitution of 2014

+In 2013, Elsadda was appointed as a member of the Committee of Fifty (50-Committee), the body tasked with drafting the Egyptian Constitution of 2014.
+Within the committee, she served as coordinator of the Freedoms and Rights Committee.
+The constitution was approved by national referendum in January 2014.